shs110/WebApp-with-App-Gateway/README.md

 Given more time, I would have added the following components for higher scalibility and availibility:

-** Traffic Manager: The architecture can use a primary and secondary region to achieve higher availability.
+**Traffic Manager: The architecture can use a primary and secondary region to achieve higher availability.
 The application is deployed to each region.
 During normal operations, network traffic is routed to the primary region.
-If the primary region becomes unavailable, traffic is routed to the secondary region.
+If the primary region becomes unavailable, traffic is routed to the secondary region.**

-** Cache: Store semi-static data in Azure Cache for Redis.
+**Cache: Store semi-static data in Azure Cache for Redis.**

-** CDN: Use Azure Content Delivery Network (CDN) to cache publicly available content for lower latency and faster delivery of content.
+**CDN: Use Azure Content Delivery Network (CDN) to cache publicly available content for lower latency and faster delivery of content.**

+**Queue: The application can queue background tasks by putting a message onto an Azure Queue storage queue.
+The message triggers a function app.
+Alternatively, you can use Service Bus queues.

+**Function App.
+Use Function Apps to run background tasks.
+Functions are invoked by a trigger, such as a timer event or a message being placed on queue.
+For long-running stateful tasks, use Durable Functions.**

 <a name="overview"></a>
 # SQL Attack Overview